resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 ```

 `ssh` stands for **s**ecure **sh**ell.
 It connects a terminal on one machine to another target machine, thus allowing
-you to use a text based interface on the target machine.
+you to use the text based interface on the target machine.
 It kind of teleports the target machine terminal to yours…

+Think of `ssh` as your cloud login command.

 `ssh` uses public key cryptography to connect with the target machine.